 Advisory committee

-LRAPA consulted the Citizens Advisory Committee and made minor revisions to the draft Title 47 amendments in response to committee comments.
+When LRAOA developed the proposed amendments in 2008, it consulted the Citizens Advisory Committee and made minor revisions to the draft Title 47 amendments in response to committee comments.

 The committee reviewed the information in this fiscal and economic impact statement.
 In compliance with ORS 183.333, LRAPA asked for the committee’s recommendations on: